Sworddust/iot-communication/tutorial/README-Melsec-EN.md

   Online Change to "Enable All(SLMP)" -> Click on Apply -> Go to Online menu -> Click on Write to PLC -> Power off and then restart the R series PLC.
 - ZR uses hexadecimal as the addresses.
-For example:- mcPlc.writeInt16("ZR100", 4852) -> the value will be written to " ZR256" (256 is decimal)
+For example: mcPlc.writeInt16("ZR100", 4852) -> the value will be written to " ZR256" (256 is decimal)